 - 1. Supervised Personal Loan Business without any collateral - 2.
-Supervised Personal Loan Business with collateral of vehicle registration
+Supervised Personal Loan Business with collateral of vehicle registration - 6) To offer several service channels which allow customers to made installments payment when and how they prefer and meet their needs.

 Furthermore, TK plus application and Line@TK Plus have been launched as additional channels to facilitate customers for hire-purchase agreements monitoring, installment payment through TK Plus application using online banking and acquiring company's news and information.
-At present, the number of registered users for TK Plus application are accumulated to 167,355 users and for Line@TK Plus are 101,768 users who are in accordance with company's strategic plan.
+At present, the number of registered users for TK Plus application are accumulated to 188,360 users and for Line@TK Plus are 110,805 users who are in accordance with company's strategic plan.